Idaho Minimum Coverage Car Insurance: Requirements and Costs (September 2024)

 Property damage caused by uninsured/underinsured drivers, unless additional coverage is purchased

-The table shows Idaho's state minimum car insurance needs, including bodily injury and property damage.
+The table shows Idaho's minimum car insurance needs, including bodily injury and property damage.
 Your policy's terms and conditions define exact coverage details.

 Average Cost of Minimum Coverage Car Insurance in Idaho